tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Handling the server response {#handle-server-response}

-As described in {{server-behavior}}, the server MAY either accept ESNI and use ClientHelloInner or reject it and use ClientHelloOuter.
+As described in {{server-behavior}}, the server MAY either accept ECHO and use ClientHelloInner or reject it and use ClientHelloOuter.
 However, there is no indication in ServerHello of which one the server has done and the client must therefore use trial decryption in order to determine this.

-### Accepted ESNI
+### Accepted ECHO

 If the server used ClientHelloInner, the client proceeds with the connection as usual, authenticating the connection for the origin server.

-### Rejected ESNI
+### Rejected ECHO

-If the server used ClientHelloOuter, the client proceeds with the handshake, authenticating for ESNIConfig.public_name as described in
+If the server used ClientHelloOuter, the client proceeds with the handshake, authenticating for ECHOConfig.public_name as described in
 {{auth-public-name}}.
 If authentication or the handshake fails, the client MUST return a failure to the calling application.
 It MUST NOT use the retry keys.

-Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "esni_required" alert.
+Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "echo_required" alert.
 It then processes the "retry_keys" field from the server's "encrypted_server_name" extension.

-If one of the values contains a version supported by the client, it can regard the ESNI keys as securely replaced by the server.
-It SHOULD retry the handshake with a new transport connection, using that value to encrypt the SNI.
+If one of the values contains a version supported by the client, it can regard the ECHO keys as securely replaced by the server.
+It SHOULD retry the handshake with a new transport connection, using that value to encrypt the ClientHello.
 The value may only be applied to the retry connection.
 The client MUST continue to use the previously-advertised keys for subsequent connections.
 This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry keys to identify clients.

-If none of the values provided in "retry_keys" contains a supported version, the client can regard ESNI as securely disabled by the server.
-As below, it SHOULD then retry the handshake with a new transport connection and ESNI disabled.
+If none of the values provided in "retry_keys" contains a supported version, the client can regard ECHO as securely disabled by the server.
+As below, it SHOULD then retry the handshake with a new transport connection and ECHO disabled.

 If the field contains any other value, the client MUST abort the connection